Open-and-Sustainable/prismAId/README.md

 2. **Accessibility and Collaboration**
    - prismAId facilitates collaboration among researchers by providing an open tool that makes it possible to share data, analysis methods, and results.
    - prismAId is open source and openly licensed.
 Making analysis tools openly available promotes wider participation and contribution from the scientific community.
+   - prismAId releases and their source code are archived on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.11210796), ensuring long-term accessibility and referencability.
+This helps address legacy issues for analyses conducted using prismAId, making the tool and its results open, replicable, and understandable over the long run.

 3. **Efficiency and Scalability**
    - prismAId can handle large volumes of data efficiently, making the analysis phase quicker and more scalable compared to traditional methods.